Pauri

 Pauri is a town and a municipal board in Pauri Garhwal district in the Indian state of Uttarakhand.
 Pauri is the seat of the Divisional Commissioner of the Garhwal Division.

 Geography

 Pauri is located at 30.15°N 78.78°E. It is located 1,765 meters above sea level.
-Pauri provides a panoramic view of the snow-covered Himalayan peaks of Nanda Devi and Trisul, Gangotri Group, Thalaiya-Sagar, Nilkantha, Bandar Poonch, Swargarohini, Kedarnath, Kharcha Kund, Satopanth, Chaukhamba, Ghoriparvat, Haathi Parvat, Sumeru, etc. Pauri is the perfect vantage point to enjoy the breathtaking scenic view of the mountains regions of the great Himalayas.
-The errand across 9Kandoliya-Tekka stretch along evergreen deodar trees is worth walking.
-The town is visited by tourists, researchers, and students from across the world.
-The place is a paradise for trekkers, paragliding enthusiasts, and nature lovers.
+Pauri provides a panoramic view of the snow-covered Himalayan peaks of Nanda Devi and Trisul, Gangotri Group, Thalaiya-Sagar, Nilkantha, Bandar Poonch, Swargarohini, Kedarnath, Kharcha Kund, Satopanth, Chaukhamba, Ghoriparvat, Haathi Parvat, and Sumeru.

 Climate

 The region has a sub-temperate to temperate climate, which remains pleasant throughout the year.
 The climate of Pauri is very cold in winters and the region experiences low to moderate snowfall in the months of January or February.
-The climate is soothing in summer when flowers bloom in the nearby forests and tourists flock to town.
-In rainy season the climate is very cool and lush greenery covers the town.